MarinAtanasov/AppBrix/README.md

 # Go to project root directory.
 cd AppBrix
 # Restore nuget dependencies and build the solution.
-dotnet build AppBrix.sln
+dotnet build
 ```

-## Running Tests
+## Run Tests
-The tests are using xUnit.
+By default, tests are using MSTest, but NUnit and Xunit can be used instead.
 * In [Visual Studio](https://visualstudio.microsoft.com/), Test Explorer must be opened before building test projects in order to discover the tests.
 * In [JetBrains Rider](https://www.jetbrains.com/rider/), they can be run with right click on *Tests* solution folder and selecting *Run Unit Tests*.
 * In [PowerShell](https://github.com/PowerShell/PowerShell), while in the project's root folder: